European Union Sustainability Reporting Regulation

 Who’s impacted?*

-• All companies with securities listed on an EU-regulated market.
+- All large companies with securities listed on an EU-regulated market.

 * The criteria listed here are guidelines only and should not be considered a substitute to professional / legal advice